 What a wonderful idea isn’t it?
 Well, it isn’t for everyone as there are some qualifications; a university degree, passport from a native-English-speaking country, a sense of humor and a willingness to let adventure take over your life.

-If you are serious about teaching English, I strongly recommend doing a TEFL course and getting a TEFL certificate.
+If you are serious about teaching English, I strongly recommend taking a course and getting a TEFL certification.
 It wasn’t necessary to get a certificate twenty, ten or even five years ago, but at this point in the game, you are better off in the long-run shelling out the funds to take a credible course.

 Like every other industry, the market for teaching English abroad has become a bit saturated and the requirements to teach English abroad are stricter.
 But with a little hop in your step, eagerness to live overseas and all the right qualifications, it is likely that you will land a teaching job.
 If you fall in love with the country you are living in, you could always move on to a better position your second and third year.

 Ok, so you have decided to break up with your boyfriend or girlfriend (or maybe not), quit your job, sell your car, defer your student loans one more year or any combination of these in the coming months in the hopes of teaching English in another country.
 It sounds adventurous, doesn’t it?
 (I know because I taught in Japan for four years.)